 Lauren Kuley is co-chair of the Appellate & Supreme Court Practice.
-She leads critical motions practice and complex appeals in courts nationwide.
+She leads complex appeals and critical motions practice in courts nationwide.
 She simplifies complex issues and develops creative arguments to curtail legal disputes and overturn bad outcomes.
-Deploying this strategy, Lauren has won reversals of significant verdicts on appeal, and obtained dismissal of high-stakes putative class action claims, RICO claims and payor-provider claims at the pleading stage in federal courts.
-In the US Supreme Court, Lauren authored the briefs leading to a unanimous reversal for a Fortune 500 company.
-Lauren previously served in the Ohio Solicitor General’s office and as a law clerk for Judge Karen Nelson Moore of the US Court of Appeals for the Sixth Circuit.
+Deploying this strategy, Lauren has argued and won reversals of significant verdicts on appeal, led the strategy and briefing for winning appeals nationwide and obtained dismissal of high stakes claims at the pleading stage in federal courts.
+She frequently collaborates with trial counsel to preserve and craft the strongest arguments for appeal.
+Lauren also serves as national appellate counsel for a major insurer in a large portfolio of cases arising from the pandemic.